DUCK: Distance-based Unlearning via Centroid Kinematics: Experimental Results

-where $A_{t}$ and $A_{f}$ are respectively the accuracy on the test set and forget-set of the unlearned model, and $A^{Or}_t$ is the accuracy on the test samples of the original model (to prevent excessive notation in the formula, for the CR scenario $\mathcal{A}_f = \mathcal{A}^t_{f}$, $\mathcal{A}^{Or}_t = \mathcal{A}^{t,Or}_r$ and $\mathcal{A}_t=\mathcal{A}^t_r$ ).
+where $A_{t}$ and $A_{f}$ are respectively the accuracy on the test set and forget-set of the unlearned model, and $A^{Or}_t$ is the accuracy of the original model on the test samples (to prevent excessive notation in the formula, for the CR scenario $\mathcal{A}_f = \mathcal{A}^t_{f}$, $\mathcal{A}^{Or}_t = \mathcal{A}^{t,Or}_r$ and $\mathcal{A}_t=\mathcal{A}^t_r$ ).
 The AUS reflects the balance between two compelling needs: maintaining high test accuracy while addressing the unlearning task.
 In Eq. \ref{eq:AUS}, the numerator measures how close the test accuracy $\mathcal{A}^t$ of the unlearned model is to the accuracy of the original model.
 Simultaneously, the denominator measures how close the forget accuracy is to the scenario-dependent target accuracy.
-While the co-domain of the AUS is the interval $\left[0,2\right]$, experimental results are rarely greater than 1 or lower than 0.5.
-The first case basically means the unlearned model performs better than the original model on the retain-set (i.e. the original model was underfitted) while the latter happens when the unlearning has a counterproductive effect on $\mathcal{A}_t$ and/or $\mathcal{A}_f$ (original model AUS is indeed $\geq 0.5$ by definition; see Sec \ref{sec:supp_AUS} for details).
+AUS provides a significant advantage by facilitating the comparison between cases that are typically challenging to assess directly, such as when both the test accuracy ($\mathcal{A}^t$) and forget-set accuracy ($\mathcal{A}_f$) are either high or low.
+By incorporating both $\mathcal{A}_f$ and $\mathcal{A}_t$ into a single, comprehensive score, AUS enables a straightforward ranking of different unlearning methods.

+The contour plot depicted in Figure \ref{fig:AUS} provides a detailed visualization of the AUS as it varies with $\Delta$ and the difference between the test accuracy of the original model and that of the unlearned model ($A^{Or}_t - A_t$).
+The yellow dashed line in the figure represents the scenario where $A^{Or}_t = A_t$, meaning the test accuracy of the unlearned model equals that of the original model.
+This line marks the theoretically accessible values of AUS for the original model (AUS$^{Or}$), before any unlearning occurs.
+AUS$^{Or}$ is typically low and very close to the top of the plot in CR ($\mathcal{A}_{f}^{Or}\simeq\mathcal{A}_r^{Or}\rightarrow \Delta\gg0$).
+Conversely, AUS$^{Or}$ is higher in HR, where $\Delta$ is proportional to the degree of model overfitting and is expected to be not excessively large.

+The dark blue region, indicating an AUS below 0.5, highlights scenarios where the unlearning process has adversely affected the model's performance.
+This reduction in AUS could stem from a decrease in $\mathcal{A}_t$ accompanied by an insufficient decline in $\mathcal{A}_f$, suggesting that the unlearning process is not optimally targeting the forgettable information.
+Conversely, the orange area, representing an AUS greater than 1, indicates instances where the unlearned model significantly outperformed the original model on the retain-set.
+Such an increase in AUS post-unlearning could be due to two main reasons: \textbf{\emph{i})} The result might represent a statistical fluctuation; hence, repeating the experiment could yield values closer to an AUS of 1. \textbf{\emph{ii})} It is possible that the original model was not optimally trained, suggesting that during the unlearning process, the model may have exploited previously overlooked or underutilized data, thus improving its performance.